3F/3F.github.io/Donation.md

 *If you still here :)*

-I want to say thanks for everyone who understands this important things!
+I want to say thanks to everyone who understands this important things!

 Thank you 💕